ecohealthalliance/eha-ma-handbook/README.md

 2. Look for forks with recent commit activity
 3. Review the [Forks tab](../../network/members) for potential continuations

+## Questions?

+Please contact Aleksei Chmura <chmura@ecohealthalliance.org> or the PI involved with this project.

 #  EcoHealth Alliance Modeling and Analytics Handbook